Owen Sound Reinforcement

 All environmental report appendices can be found at the links below.

 These appendices cover the following areas: all records of consultation; water well records and permit to take water records; archaeological assessment reports; cultural heritage assessment reports; the Fisheries and Oceans Canada agreement related to watercourse crossings for pipeline construction and maintenance; a summary of potential effects, proposed mitigation, net effects and environmental monitoring and contingency measures; and a photomosaic.

 Nov.
 30, 2017

 We thank all those who attended our open houses.
 You can review the information boards presented at the open houses.
-Also, check out our newsletter for the latest information on the project.

 The final Environmental Study will be included in an application to the Ontario Energy Board (OEB) whose approval is required before this project can proceed.
-If approved, construction could take place in the spring of 2019.

 When we do begin work experienced pipeline contractors will use as many local resources as practical to build the new section of pipeline.
 In addition, the local community will benefit from the incremental property taxes that we will pay annually on this new pipeline.